Trinity Western University: Undergraduate

-Whereas most courses are offered on Trinity Western's main campus in Langley, students may study in Bellingham, Washington; Richmond, British Columbia; or online.
+Whereas most courses are offered on Trinity Western's main campus in Langley, students may study in Richmond, British Columbia; or online.
 Furthermore, many take part in travel studies and exchange programs at partner institutions or universities across the globe.
 Students are also free to design their own courses with the support of a faculty member or member of the administration.

 Graduate

-Trinity Western offers 11 programs of graduate studies through its Faculty of Graduate Studies, either in the Langley or Richmond campus:
+Trinity Western offers graduate programs through its School of Graduate Studies, either at the Langley or Richmond campus, including: